PaddlePaddle/PaddleVideo/docs/en/model_zoo/recognition/tokenshift_transformer.md

   Already save the best model (top1 acc)0.9201
   ```

-- Since the sampling method of the Token Shift Transformer model test mode is **uniform** sampling, which is different from the **dense** sampling used in the verification mode during the training process, so the verification index recorded in the training log is `topk Acc `Does not represent the final test score, so after the training is completed, you can use the test mode to test the best model to obtain the final index, the command is as follows:
+- Since the sampling method of the Token Shift Transformer model test mode is **uniform** sampling, which is different from the **dense** sampling used in the verification mode during the training process, so the verification index recorded in the training log, called `topk Acc `, does not represent the final test score, so after the training is completed, you can use the test mode to test the best model to obtain the final index, the command is as follows:

   ```bash
   python3 main.py --amp -c configs/recognition/token_transformer/tokShift_transformer_ucf101_256_videos.yaml --test --seed=1234 -w 'output/TokenShiftVisionTransformer/TokenShiftVisionTransformer_best.pdparams'